IrisDynamics/orcaSDK/README.md

 ## Compile and Run Your Application

 Building the application can be done in a few ways.
 For Windows users we recommend interacting with your project through Visual Studio.

-But you can also build your app using the command line.
+If on Linux, or if you don't want to use Visual Studio, you can also build your app using the command line.

 ### Visual Studio

 To build a CMake app though Visual Studio follow these steps:
- - If using Visual Studio, open the app, and on the project selection window, select the option "Open a local folder".
+ - Open Visual Studio, and on the project selection window, select the option "Open a local folder".
  - Select the folder that contains your CMakeLists.txt file.
 Visual Studio should recognize the project as a CMake project upon opening and configure itself appropriately.
  - To interact with your project, right click on any item in the Solution Explorer, and select "Switch to CMake Targets View".
  - To build your application, expand the dropdown menu for your project and right click on your application.
 Select "Set as Startup Item" then click the play button in the top.